 - Build a team.
 Build the best team you possibly can.
 Put your ego aside, stop thinking that you are the smartest in the room.
 Bring in bright, talented, passionate, younger individuals that you would trust with your life.
 Guide them, encourage them, mentor them – you set the strategy and let them carry out the plan.
 They will make mistakes, that is to be expected.
 Help them learn and not get discouraged.

 Remember that the objective is to maximize the value of your business for a sale.
+Having a small business retirement plan is crucial.
 Building a scalable business that can run without you is one area to consider.
 This is what buyers are looking for because it reduces the risk upon your departure and allows the highest sales price.
 Keep the end game in mind.